HacisKenan/Graph-Datastructure-and-Algorithms/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Following repository is my first hobby project and is about creating a own datastructure to store a graph.
-Also the repository contains algorithms to test and output specific graph charateristics.
-For example: connectivity, circles, eulerian path, sufficient condition for an hamilton path, havel hakimi to check if graph is graphic and many more that will follow in the future.
+Following repository is my first hobby project and is about creating a own datastructure to store a graph and use/apply simple algorithms on it.
+For example: connectivity, circles, eulerian circle, sufficient condition for an hamilton circle, havel-hakimi algorithm to check realizability and many more that will follow in the future.

 Current project status
-* Created classes for a graph, nodes and edges to store a graph
+* Created class to store graph, its nodes and edges
-* wrote algorithims to check graph charasteristics
+* wrote algorithims to check graph charasteristics such as for connectivity, eulerian circle, havel hakimi, check for circles, condition for hamilton circle

-Future features:
+Future features
-* GUI for visualization and user interaction -> user can comfortably import his graph structure in set/tuple notation
+* GUI, using Java Spring, for visualization and user interaction -> user can comfortably import his graph structure in set/tuple notation
-* traversing algorithm
+* traversing algorithm to find specific node
 * iterator
 * .exe file
+* planarity testing
+* gale-shapley-algorithm simulation supported with simple visual representation

-For any questions to my project or persona you can write me a mail under following mail: kenanhacisalihoglu@gmx.at
+For any questions to my project or persona you can write me an email under following address: kenanhacisalihoglu@gmx.at

 <p align="right">(<a href="#readme-top">back to top</a>)</p>